pvcraven/arcade_book/source/chapters/01_setup/setup.rst

 Your development computer will need:

 * The Python_ programming language and the Arcade_ code library.
 * An editor to type in your programs.
-(We'll use a programm called PyCharm_.
+(We'll use a program called PyCharm_.
-  You can get a `student license`_ for free.)
+  You can use the community edition for free, or if you have an email address that ends in ``.edu`` get can get a free `student license`_ for the professional version.)
 * A version control system to track and turn in your work.
 (Git/SourceTree_/BitBucket_)
 * A minor configuration tweak so we can see file extensions.